André Bazin

 André Bazin ([bazɛ̃]; 18 April 1918 – 11 November 1958) was a renowned and influential French film critic and film theorist.

-Bazin started to write about film in 1943 and was a co-founder of the renowned film magazine Cahiers du cinéma in 1951, with Jacques Doniol-Valcroze and Joseph-Marie Lo Duca.
+He started to write about movies in 1943 and was a co-founder of the renowned film magazine Cahiers du cinéma in 1951 alongside Jacques Doniol-Valcroze and Joseph-Marie Lo Duca.

 He is notable for arguing that realism is the most important function of cinema.
-His call for objective reality, deep focus, and lack of montage are linked to his belief that the interpretation of a film or scene should be left to the spectator.
-This placed him in opposition to film theory of the 1920s and 1930s, which emphasized how the cinema could manipulate reality.
+His call for objective reality in film, as understood through the use of deep focus as well as the lack of montage, were linked to his belief that the interpretation of an entire movie or a specific scene should be left to the spectator.
+This placed him in opposition to prior film theorists, such as many writing during the 1920s and 1930s, who had emphasized how the cinema could manipulate reality.
+Bazin insisted that movies morally should serve as personalized projects by their directors to the degree that each and every one represents a director's individual vision, which reflected his broader psychological and philosophical beliefs about culture and the arts.

+Although his death in his forties, occurring as his writing career gained momentum, kept him from witnessing the seminal works in the French New Wave period firsthand, Bazin's viewpoints exercised a large influence on those filmmakers.
+For instance, François Truffaut dedicated the movie The 400 Blows, a work released in May 1959 that has been one of the films regarded as the greatest ever made in European history, to Bazin.

 Life

-Bazin was born in Angers, France in 1918.
-He met future film and television producer Janine Kirsch while working at Labour and Culture, a militant organization associated with the French Communist party during World War II and eventually they married in 1949 and had a son named Florent.
-He died in 1958, age 40, of leukemia.
+André Bazin was born in Angers, France on 18 April 1918.
+After graduating from the École normale supérieure at Saint-Cloud in 1941, he pursued a career as a teacher, but was denied a teaching post due to his stammer.
+He then took part in the student organisation Maison des Lettres in Paris, where he founded a ciné-club during the German occupation of Paris.
+Bazin met future film and television producer Janine Kirsch while working at Labour and Culture, a militant organization associated with the French Communist Party during the war.
+They married in 1949 and had a son named Florent.
+Bazin was diagnosed with leukemia in 1954.
+He died at Nogent-sur-Marne on 11 November 1958, at the age of 40.